Cypre55/Rubics-Cube/README.md

 5 == Green

 **Stuff To Do**
-* Scanning the Cube - Ard program (to get numbers as output and fill a similar 2d array separate for edges and corners)
+* Scanning the Cube - Arduino program (to get numbers as output and fill a similar 2d array separate for edges and corners)
   * Colour input is taken as rgb
   * So have to calibrate the rgb value in the start
   * then give 0-5 values